-Penalties for breach of provisions.
-57 & 58 Viet. c.
+Penalties for breach of foregoing provisions.
+57 & 58 Vict. c.
 30, s.
 8 (6).

-(14) Every person who shall have been called upon after the lapse of one year from the death for an original account, or at any time for a further account, under sub-section (12) and every person who without lawful authority or reasonable excuse fails to comply with any of the provisions of this section shall be liable to pay to the Commissioner, in addition to the estate duty (if any), a penalty of one thousand dollars, or a penalty equal to the amount of the estate duty (if any) at the rate set out in the Schedule remaining unpaid for which he is accountable, according as the Commissioner when delay in lodging affidavit.
+(14) Every person who shall have been called upon after the lapse of one year from the death for an original account, or at any time for a further account, under sub-section (12) and every person who without lawful authority or reasonable excuse fails to comply with any of the provisions of this section shall be liable to pay to the Commissioner, in addition to the estate duty (if any), a penalty of one thousand dollars, or a penalty equal to the amount of the estate duty (if any) at the rate set out in the Schedule remaining unpaid for which he is accountable, according as the Commissioner

-8. Section 12 of the principal Ordin are is repealed Repeal of Ordinance and the following section is substituted therefor:-
+8. Section 12 of the principal Ordinance is repealed Repeal of and the following section is substituted therefor: -